sthenic/cadmus/doc/_source/docgen/documentation_generation_engine.rst

 in various :ref:`formats <docgen_format>`.
 The complete path of the output products may be tweaked by the user (explained shortly) but is always constructed from the *output root directory* and the *base path*.
-The base path is a reflection of the path of source file relative to the source root directory.
+The base path is a reflection of the path of the source file relative to the source root directory.
 For example, if

 .. code::